These are the 19 most effective SaaS marketing strategies for 2023.

 Another brilliant example of a co-marketing campaign is a partnership of MOZ with SproutSocial.

-(SproutSocial is a social media management platform, MOZ is a solution for SEO)
+(SproutSocial is a social media management platform, and MOZ is a solution for search engine optimization)

 Since both companies target marketers, they partnered on a webinar on how to fuel SEO with social media.

 Through their promotion of the webinar and case studies to their respective audiences, they have successfully carried out lead generation, resulting in the generation of warm leads that were later converted into paying customers by both companies.

 The fact is that Facebook engagement is steadily increasing despite the frequent algorithm changes.

 Moreover, the recent research Sprout Social conducted shows that 40% of marketers view private communities as a top social trend to prioritize in 2023.

 What’s the big deal about Facebook groups?